 - 2. Continue the complete reassembly of the pump, do not install Teflon o-ring (412A) at this point. - 3.
-Set the impeller clearance. - Refer to the Impeller clearance setting section for more information. - 4.
-Scribe a line on the marked shaft and sleeve at the face of the seal chamber. - 5.
-Remove the casing, the impeller, and the seal chamber. - 6.
-Install the gland, with the stationary seat and gland gaskets installed. - 7.
+Set the impeller clearance.
+Refer to the Impeller clearance setting section for more information. - 4.
+Scribe a line on the marked shaft and sleeve at the face of the seal chamber.

+- 6. Install the gland, with the stationary seat and gland gaskets installed. - 7.
 Install the mechanical-seal rotary unit per the manufacturer's instructions.